Quarkonium in Quark-Gluon Plasma: Open Quantum System Approaches Re-examined: Basics of open quantum systems

-A few remarks are in order here.
-First, note that $H$ is not necessarily the system Hamiltonian $H_S$.
-There can be a new contribution by the coupling to the environment.
-Second, note also that the Lindblad operators $L_k$ are not unique.
-The Lindblad equation is invariant under transformations (i) $L_k \to L_k' = \sum_l u_{kl}L_l$ with a unitary matrix $\sum_l u_{kl}u_{ml}^*=\delta_{km}$ and (ii) $L_k \to L_k' + a_k$, $H\to H'=H+\frac{1}{2i}\sum_k(a_k^*L_k-a_kL_k^{\dagger}) + b$ with $a_k\in \bf C$ and $b\in \bf R$.
-With these transformations taken into consideration, the Lindblad operators are not always traceless or orthogonal.
-Lastly, the above derivation is for finite dimensional Hilbert space $\mathcal H_S$ while in general ${\rm dim}(\mathcal H_S)$ can be infinite.
-Mathematically, it is proven in a general Hilbert space that if the Lindblad operators form a countable set, any bounded generator $\mathcal L$ for a trace-preserving completely positive map $V_{\rm dyn}(t)$ can be written in the form of Eq.~\eqref{eq:Lindblad} \cite{lindblad1976generators}.
-Although many physical examples of $\mathcal L$ are unbounded (e.g. Hamiltonian) or the label $k$ of $L_k$ runs continuous variables (e.g. momentum), they are written in the form \eqref{eq:Lindblad} or can be slightly modified to be in the form \eqref{eq:Lindblad}.
+The above derivations are for finite dimensional Hilbert space $\mathcal H_S$ while in general ${\rm dim} \ \mathcal H_S$ can be infinite.
+Mathematically, it is proven in a general Hilbert space that if the Lindblad operators form a countable set, any bounded generator $\mathcal L$ for a trace-preserving completely positive map $\mathcal V_{\rm dyn}(t)$ can be written in the form of Eq.~\eqref{eq:Lindblad} \cite{lindblad1976generators}.
+Although many physical examples of $\mathcal L$ are unbounded (e.g. Hamiltonian) or the label $k$ of $L_k$ runs continuous variables (e.g. momentum), they are written in the form \eqref{eq:Lindblad} or can be slightly modified to take the form \eqref{eq:Lindblad}.